-This will be a multi-stage discussion and selection process to determine a collaborative college-wide effort.
-The process may include discussions among proposers whereby ideas / teams could merge into a single funded project.
+This was a multi-stage discussion and selection process to determine a collaborative college-wide effort.
+The process included discussions among proposers whereby ideas / teams could merge into a single funded project.

 - The goal is to support one project beginning 09/01/2022.
 The Office of Research will provide seed funding of up to $200,000 annually for up to three years.

 - The CRV team is required to report out by way of semi-annual presentations to the CRC and annual reports to the Office of Research.